ubnetdef/website/content/lectures/spring2019/09-NG_Firewalls.md

 navbar_active_link: "lectures"

 summary: |
-  A presentation about a Wall of Fire!
+  A presentation about a better Wall of Fire!

 slides: "/slides/spring2019/Coming_Soon.pdf"